-This listing is for a bundled package of our three very popular beginner Natural Dyeing Kits.
+This listing is for a bundled package of our four very popular beginner Natural Dyeing Kits.
 Each kits is sold separately, but buy them together to save and also enjoy free shipping!

-Below is information about each of the three kits:
+Below is information about each of the four kits:

 INDIGO KIT ************